El Encanto

-El Encanto is a town and municipality in the Amazonas Department, Colombia.
-It is located in the mouth of the Caraparaná River, tributary of the Putumayo River (Içá).
+El Encanto is a town and municipality in the Amazonas Department of Colombia.
+It is located in the mouth of the Cara Paraná River, a tributary of the Putumayo River (Içá).

 El Encanto can be reached by air or river.
-The local navy base has a runway available only to military and official planes, these were established during the Colombia-Peru War.
+The local navy base has a runway available only to military and official planes, established during the Colombia-Peru War.
 By river the closest towns with airport access are Puerto Arturo, Peru from downstream, and Puerto Leguízamo (Putumayo Department, Colombia) upstream.